angelalonso/homelab/orchestrator/README.md

 #### Docker Swarm WORKER
 - Paste the output command from the manager (previous step)
+- otherwise, run the following on the MANAGER to retrieve the token again:
+  - docker swarm join-token worker

 #### Make one of the workers get the DBs
 docker node ls # to get the node's ID